 Toyosu Area Guide Yachiyo

+The “C” set meal (1,800 yen), which includes fried prawns and fried scallops with an exquisite rare texture, is extremely popular as a service set meal.
 Along with the fried dishes, the “Chashu Egg Set Meal” is a speciality menu item available only on Tuesdays, Thursdays, and Saturdays.
-The thick chashu pork soaked in homemade sweet sauce is very satisfying.
-The thick, rich char siu pork soaked in our homemade sweet sauce is a mouthful to eat.
+The thick chashu pork, soaked in homemade sweet sauce, is very satisfying.
 The curry, which is available for an extra 100 yen, is also spicy and addictive.

-The atmosphere of the restaurant has changed since its Tsukiji days, but the taste and the friendly downtown service are still the same.
+The atmosphere of the restaurant has changed since its Tsukiji days, but the taste and the friendly downtown service remain the same.

 Find out more about Yachiyo here on Google maps.